12Bhavya/Job-Internship-Post-Analyser/README.md

 # Job-Internship-Post-Analyser
-A python script to classify Facebook posts that provide job/internship opportunities as spam and ham(not spam).
+Aim: To classify Facebook posts that provide job/internship opportunities as spam and ham(not spam)